Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 3. In **Tomb of Tears**, from chapter 18 onwards.
 Get on top of the tree where you found the last Hangman to find the Crystal Skull.
 4. In **Runaway Ramp**.
 Right in front of the elevator that takes you to **Nightmare Lab**, go to the left and jump onto the spiral.
 Enter the door here to get to **Igor's Room**, where you'll find the Crystal Skull.
 5. In the **Runaway Ramp**, from Chapter 8 onwards.
 Go through the door that you should find in the ramp a bit before the elevator to the **Nightmare Lab**, that that was barred at first.
 You'll be in **Sally's Room**, and just like with **Igor's Room**, you'll find the Crystal Skull right here.
-6. In the Residential Area, go to entrance to the left of the Vampire Brothers' House, then go al the way straight and fall onto the pit.
-Go south to see some wooden blockade, but instead go to the left and look for a breakable wall.
-Break the wall and go through the entrance to get to Hidden Place 11 to get the Crystal Skull.
+6. In the **Sewer Slums**, where the wooden planks are located, look for a breakable wall to the left.
+Break the wall and go through the entrance to get to **Hidden Place 11**, where you'll find a **Crystal Skull**.
-7. In the **Magma Maze**, progressing through the area you should see the Crystal Skull in an unreachable area.
+7. In the **Magma Maze**, progressing through the area you should see the **Crystal Skull** in an unreachable area.
 Go back to the red moving platform and when possible move to the other platform that is held by a skeleton.
-Latch on the spiral on top to get to the Crystal Skull.
+Latch on the spiral on top to get to the **Crystal Skull**.
-8. In **Christmas Town**, it's located in the **Hidden Place 18**, where you have to get the Candles for Chapter 22.
-At the entrance of Christams Town, go behind the building to the left and latch on the spiral to get on top of the building.
+8. In **Xmas Tree Plaza**, it's located in the **Hidden Place 18**, where you have to get the **Candles** for **Chapter 22**.
+At the entrance of this area, go behind the building to the left and latch on the spiral to get on top of the building.
 Drop on top of the big present behind the train and wait until you see a spiral.
-Latch on this spiral to get to the Hidden Place 18.
-If you're in Chapter 22, you'll need to re-enter it after getting the Candles to get the Crystal Skull.
+Latch on this spiral to get to the **Hidden Place 18**.
+If you're in **Chapter 22**, you'll need to re-enter it after getting the **Candles** to get the **Crystal Skull**.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248752.png">